icsergoltd/home-grown-tomatoes/src/content/blog/tomato-varieties/best-varieties-for-gardens.md

 If you have a large garden, you can grow tall indeterminate tomatoes.

 If you have a patio, balcony, or small raised bed, choose determinate, bush, patio, or dwarf varieties.
+Read more details here: [How to Grow Tomatoes on a Balcony](/blog/growing-guides/grow-tomatoes-on-balcony).

+If raised beds are part of your plan, read this next: [How to Grow Tomatoes in Raised Beds](/blog/growing-guides/grow-tomatoes-in-raised-beds).

 ## 2. How do I want to use the tomatoes?